 \section{Introduction}

-Modern epidemiological and clinical studies who aim at analyzing a time to an event endpoint routinely collect covariates, which are possibly time-dependent and measured at frequent intervals.
-A central complication that arises in survival analysis \citep{kalbfleisch2011statistical, andersen2012statistical}, though, is the right censoring when events of interest and covariates are censored, when censoring happens before failure time.
+Many epidemiological and clinical studies aim at analyzing a time to an event.
+A central complication that arises though \citep{kalbfleisch2011statistical, andersen2012statistical}, is the right censoring when event of interest is censored when censoring happens before failure time.
 In some cases, right censoring arises because subjects are still surviving after the study terminates or they may move out of the study area and therefore cannot be followed.
-In yet other instances, individuals may be withdrawn because of worsening prognosis or death.
+In yet other instances, individuals may be withdrawn because of worsening prognoses or death.
 As is intuitively apparent, censoring may introduce bias into the study without careful treatment.
-The distribution of event time can hardly be learnt without additional assumptions due to the contamination by censoring.

 To handle right censoring, the ``independent censoring'' assumption, or known as the ``non-informative censoring'' assumption \citep{kalbfleisch2011statistical}, is typically adopted in the literature, which requires the censoring time to be completely independent of the failure time.
-Under this assumption, individuals who are censored can be represented by those who remain under observation. ``Independent censoring'' ought to hold when censoring is decided before the start of the study, known as administrative censoring.
-Under independent censoring, the Kaplan-Meier estimator \citep{kaplan1958nonparametric}, Nelson-Aalen estimator and logrank test are typically used to conduct valid inference for survival analysis.
+Under this assumption, individuals who are censored can be represented by those who remain under observation. ``Independent censoring'' ought to hold when censoring is determined before the start of the study, known as administrative censoring.
+Under independent censoring, the Kaplan-Meier estimator \citep{kaplan1958nonparametric}, Nelson-Aalen estimator, and logrank test are typically used to conduct valid inference for survival analysis.